Nick-vdM/GeometricShapes1801ict/README.md

 ### 3. Main function ###
 * Four bunch objects: one for each shape
-* Provide a menu to draw all of the shapes
+* Provide a menu to draw all of the shapes individually and together
-* Function to list all the objects that have been painted
+* Function to list all the objects in the bunches

 #### 3.1.
 Saving shapes ####
 * Save and load from files using stream direction to